-1. What does a property manager do?
+1. What does a real estate agent do?

 The Property Manager will have the full responsibility of managing daily operations at assigned properties.
-Tasks include maintaining property rentals, marketing and filling vacancies, screening prospective tenants, enforcing leases and securing premises.
+Tasks include maintaining property rentals, marketing and filling vacancies, screening prospective potential tenants, enforcing leases and securing premises.

 Step 1: Research the legal requirements

 Step 4: Get your first real estate agent job.